Table of Contents

 Companies often need extra help to complete projects, meet deadlines, or bring in specific skills.
 Instead of hiring full-time employees, many choose between three popular models: staff augmentation, managed services, and outsourcing.
 Each approach offers different levels of control, cost, and responsibility.

-Understanding the differences between staff augmentation vs managed services or even staff augmentation vs outsourcing can help you make the right choice based on your team’s size, goals, and budget.
+Understanding the differences between staff augmentation vs managed services and outsourcing can help you make the right choice based on your team’s size, goals, and budget.

 What is staff augmentation?